 - Title and abstract of the paper.
-You can cut and paste this from your manuscript.
+You can copy and paste this from your manuscript.

-- Paper type (e.g., research paper, issue paper).
+- Paper type (e.g., research paper, technical note).
 See the definitions of the different paper types.

 - Manuscript files in Microsoft Word or PDF.